tradecloud/tradecloud-docs-api-v2/order/buyer/receive/single-delivery-order-response.md

 ### Buyer line

-`buyerLine` contains the buyer order line fields:
+`lines.buyerLine` is an echo of your order line fields as explained in [Issue a new order](../issue/#lines)

 * `position`: the line position within the purchase order

+### Supplier line

+`lines.supplierLine` contains the supplier order line fields:

+* `salesOrderNumber`: the sales order number as known in the supplier's ERP system
+* `salesOrderPosition`: the position within the supplier's sales order
-* `description`: a free format additional description of this line
+* `description`: a free format additional description of this line by the supplier
-* `item`: the item (or article, goods) to be delivered, see [Item](#item)
-* `requests`: the buyer can request different delivery schedule, prices and charge lines.
+* `requests`: the supplier can request different delivery schedule, prices and charge lines.
 Advised is to use the `statusLine.deliveryScheduleInclRequests` and `statusLine.pricesInclRequests` fields instead.
-* `terms`: the line terms as agreed with your buyer
-  * `contractNumber`: the agreed framework contract number
-  * `contractPosition`: the related position within the framework contract
-* `projectNumber`: The buyer's project number reference
-* `productionNumber`:  The buyer's production number reference
-* `salesOrderNumber`:  The buyer's sales order number \(not be confused with your sales order number\)
-* `indicators.noDeliveryExpected`: No goods are expected to be delivered to the buyer, for example a service, fee or text line.
-* `indicators.delivered`: All goods are delivered at the buyer.
-* `properties`: are key-value based custom fields. `\n` may be used for a new line in the value.
+* `properties`: are key-value based custom fields, added by the supplier
-* `notes`: are simple custom fields. `\n` may be used for a new line.
+* `notes`: are simple custom fields, added by the supplier
-* `labels`: value-added services labels on line level.
-* `documents`: contain meta data and link of attached documents, see:
+* `documents`: contain meta data, objectId or url, of attached documents by the supplier.

 {% page-ref page="download-document.md" %}

-#### Item

-`lines.buyerLine.item`: The item (or article, goods) to be delivered.

-* `number`: the item code or number as known in the buyer ERP system.
-* `revision`: the revision (or version) of this item number
-* `name`: the item short name
-* `purchaseUnitOfMeasureIso`: the purchase unit according to ISO 80000-1, a typical example is `PCE`
-* `supplierItemNumber`: the item code or number as known at the supplier.

-### Supplier line

-`supplierLine` is an echo of your order line fields as explained in [Send order response](../send-order-response/)​.

 ### Status line

 `lines.statusLine` represents the current order line values related to the current `Issued`, `Confirmed` or `InProgress` process status.
 The `InclRequests` fields also include the `InProgress` status and related open buyer or supplier request values.

-#### Single delivery
+#### Single delivery per order line

-When using `singleDeliveryOrderEvent` one single delivery per order line is used:
+When using `singleDeliveryOrderEvent` only one single delivery per order line is used:

 * `lines.statusLine.scheduledDelivery`: the current delivery line, either having `Issued` or `Confirmed` values.
 * `lines.statusLine.scheduledDeliveryInclRequests`: the current delivery line, either having `Issued`, `InProgress` requests or `Confirmed` values.